Screen tearing is an irritating issue you may have encountered while gaming.

 For example, if your game never produces more than 130 fps and you have a monitor with a refresh rate of 140 Hz, then these technologies will work for you to prevent screen tearing.

 However, if your game suddenly produces 150 fps, then you will again see issues with screen tearing.
 For this reason, many who use G-Sync also end up using V-Sync to throttle the GPU.

 Also, note that these technologies can only be used with specific GPUs and monitors that support them.
 If you don’t already have a compatible GPU and monitor, getting the compatible hardware is an expensive investment for little return in terms of results.

-Nvidia Fast Sync and AMD Enhanced Sync are alternatives to V-Sync and G-Sync/Free Sync which act essentially like advanced versions of V-Sync but without the input lagging that V-Sync creates.
+Nvidia Fast Sync and AMD Enhanced Sync are alternatives to V-Sync and G-Sync/Free Sync which act essentially like advanced versions of V-Sync but without the input lagging that An Vsync creates.

 These technologies work to eliminate screen tearing even when your fps go over your monitor’s refresh rate.
 Luckily, turning on Fast Sync or Enhanced Sync is relatively easy and you don’t need particular GPUs or monitors that are compatible as you do with G-Sync/Free Sync

 Turning on Fast Sync is relatively simple.
-In your Nvidia Control Panel, find on the left-hand column the option to Manage 3-D Settings.
+In your Nvidia Control Panel, find in the left-hand column the option to Manage 3-D Settings.

 Select this and scroll down to “Vertical Sync”, next to which there should be a drop-down menu with different options.
 Choose “Fast” and exit the window.